flybywiresim/aircraft/docs/a320-simvars.md

         - RIGHT

 - A32NX_LGCIU_{number}_{gear}_GEAR_DOWNLOCKED
-    - True the gear is locked down.
+    - True if the gear is locked down.
     - Boolean
      - {number}
         - 1